sykesgip/sykesgip/README.md

 # Hi, I'm Syaghaf Mahardika Putra 👋
 ### Fullstack Web Developer

-I am a results-driven Fullstack Web Developer specializing in the **Laravel** ecosystem.
+I am a results driven Fullstack Web Developer specializing in the **Laravel** ecosystem.
 I focus on engineering robust and scalable web applications, with a current focus on modern, utility-first UI/UX implementation using **Tailwind CSS**.

 ---